 3/31 in Yankee History

 2006: The ball that Babe Ruth hit for his last home run at Yankee Stadium is sold for $86,250 at auction.
-The ball was hit in a war effort fund-raising exhibition game off Walter Johnson on August 23, 1942.
+The ball was hit off fellow Hall of Famer Walter Johnson in a war effort fund-raising exhibition game on August 23, 1942.

 2003: In the first of two consecutive Opening Day games played outside the United States, Roger Clemens rides a two-run Robin Ventura blast and an Alfonso Soriano grand slam to an 8-4 Yankee win in Toronto.
 The victory will come at a price, though, as Derek Jeter suffers a badly damaged shoulder in a collision with the knee pads of Blue Jays catcher Ken Huckaby at third. base.
 El Capitan will spend six weeks on the bench.

 1992: Ken Silvestri, switch-hitting Yankee backup catcher of the ’40s, dies at the age of 75.